-When Mars is near perihelion, high, astonishing clouds appear over the Valles Marineris.
+When Mars is near perihelion, high, astonishing clouds appear above the Mariner Valley.
 The wind stretches them along the equator and carries them westward, where they gradually dissipate.
-Judging by the conditions in these atmospheric layers, they consist of water ice, green gas, and pink crystals.
+Based on conditions in these atmospheric layers, they consist of water ice, green gas, and pink crystals.
 They are quite dense and cast clearly visible shadows on the surface.

-Their appearance is explained by the fact that irregularities in the terrain create disturbances in the air currents, directing them upward.
-In addition, in the morning, fog rises above the valley, also consisting of tiny water ice crystals.
-The reason for this is that spheres sprout from the dry ground like mushrooms after rainfall.
-Perhaps the point is that in the evening, the slopes of the valleys are illuminated by the rays of other distant planets and stars.
-It is they that allow something to grow on this land. x/acrylic 2020.
+Their appearance is attributed to terrain irregularities disrupting air currents, directing them upward.
+Additionally, in the morning, a fog rises over the valley, also composed of water ice crystals.
+The reason for this sphere is that they sprout from the dry ground like mushrooms after rainfall.
+Perhaps it is because the valley slopes are illuminated in the evening by rays from other distant planets and stars.
+It is these that allow something to grow on this land. x/acrylic 2020.

 Love Bukharova